headcrab-junkyard/OGS/README.md

 I doubt that anyone else decides to rewrite the game code for this engine, so it probably end up being used as a tech demo of the GoldSrc showcasing its features using some recreated HL Alpha maps)

+## Contributing

+Feel free to create issues or pull-requests if you have any problems or you want to support the project.
+Any help is appreciated (especially from coders and documentation/wiki writers).
+Please read the [Contributing Guidelines](CONTRIBUTING.md) before providing any changes and for additional information

 ## Screenshots

 ![Menu Test](docs/ogs-menu-test3.png)